a1302z/GenerativeModels/configs/README.md

  - gen_optimizer: Optimizer for generator (Options: 'SGD', 'Adam')
  - disc_optimizer: Optimizer for discriminator (Options: 'SGD', 'Adam')
  - latent_dim: Size of noise dimension used as input for generator
+ - GAN_noise_strength: Factor to multiply noise input for generator sampled from normal distribution with.
 ##### Autoencoder specific
  - hidden_dim_size: Dimension of encoding
  - encode_factor: resolution of input will be divided by 2^encode_value but channels increased by this factor